MichalBravansky/FakeNewsDetection/README.md

 ## Conclusion

- was able to create a model with about 98% accuracy.
+I was able to create a model with about 98% accuracy.
 This percentage surpass my expectation.
 However, if we wanted to improve the model, I would suggest using some more modern models, for example BERT or ELECTRA.

 ## How To Reproduce